geoserver/geoserver/doc/en/user/source/community/vectortiles/tutorial.rst

 GeoServer can also produce vector tiles in three formats: GeoJSON, TopoJSON, and MapBox Vector (MVT).
 These are also supported by OpenLayers 3 and other clients.

-* GeoJSON is the most human readable and the recommended format for people new to vector tiles.
 * MVT is the preferred format for production.

 .. list-table::